First, let's make sure your pig is provided with all the essentials:

 "That's right!
 Go sleep in the rooting box, and stay there!"

-In the summer, they get a fan blowing on them, lol.
+In the summer, they get a fan.
 Although I have to be honest they are pretty useless.
 You cannot put it too close for fear that the piggies will reach it and get hit by the blades (the blades are safe, nonetheless, made of foam) and if you have it too far, there is hardly any breeze.

 At least they make good use of all these caves and shelves